on this page

 - Arts Council grants

 How scholarships affect your payment

 The amount of the scholarship you get may affect your payment rate.
-With an equity or merit-based scholarship, part of the amount is exempt.
-We don’t count up to $9,174 per year in your income test.
+We include equity or merit-based scholarships in your income test.
+Part of the equity or merit-based scholarship amount you get is exempt.
+We don’t count the first $9,724 per year in your income test.

 The exempt amount is indexed each year.

 Master and doctorate students can’t get ABSTUDY payments if they get a scholarship under the Australian Government Research Training Program.